 The same circuitry from the previous gain stages is employed for the output driver.
 The output stage itself is something else however.
 The power supply winding that feeds the 60 VDC to the output stage is balanced and floating in relation to ground.
-The circuit can operate in balanced or unbalanced configuration like an output transformer and allows either polarity of the output to be grounded.
-An unbalancing switch is provided on the rear panel to select the desired signal output to be grounded via an internal relay.
+The circuit operates as a balanced transformer coupled output and allows either polarity of the output to be grounded.
+Due to ongoing issues with interface, a Bad Ass Jensen JT-11 transformer is used.
+This can be bypassed with a jumper in J14 (In front of the Output Transformer).
+Short Pins 1-2 and 3-4.